Government of the 5th Dáil: Confidence in the government

-On 16 August, Labour Party leader Thomas Johnson proposed a motion of no confidence in the Executive Council.
-The motion was defeated, but only on the casting vote of the Ceann Comhairle Michael Hayes, giving a final vote of 71 votes to 72.
+On 16 August, Labour Party leader Thomas Johnson proposed a motion of no confidence in the Executive Council, which was defeated.

+Dissolution

 On 24 August, Cumann na nGaedheal won two by-elections, and sought to capitalise on this success by calling a new general election seeking an increased mandated.
 The president sought a dissolution of the Dáil and a new election was held in September 1927.